locate and find Commands

 # Explanation:

-# This finds all regular files in /home
+# This finds all regular files in the current directory

 # with world-writable permissions (potentially insecure)